YMM: How did you get started in the moving industry?

 YMM: How did you become a You Move Me Franchise Partner?

-YMM: What is the most rewarding thing about owning your own business?
+YMM: What is the most challenging thing about owning your own moving business?

 YMM: How do you find the time to manage You Move Me, along with your other business ventures?